 As an additional measure against the aphid infestation, you can place ant killer at the base of the tree (in many cases, this is where the ant nest is located).
 If you’re against the notion of killing ants, then you can use a natural repellent such as mint tea (grind the leaves up and sprinkle them at the base of the tree).

 That’s it.
 If you follow the above steps, the infestation will be gone and that horrible sticky residue will no longer drip from the leaves of the tree.
-Typically – This will solve the issue until the sticky tape around the tree dries out and the ants start to return.
+Typically, this will solve the issue until the sticky tape around the tree dries out and the ants begin to return.